Z333RO/security-tools-public/README.md

 ## Exploits
 1. download_execute.py - When run by user, downloads and executes Lazagne.exe.
 Then sends printed data to your email.

+## Automation
+1. kitchen_sink.py - Throw the kitchen sink at a target.
+Specify commands or scans to run at a target all at once.